jantman/python-package-skeleton/.github/PULL_REQUEST_TEMPLATE.md

       refrain from using the "fixes #x" notation unless you are *sure* that the the issue is fixed in that commit.
     - [ ] Git history is fully intact; please do not squash or rewrite history.

-## Contributor License Agreement

-By submitting this work for inclusion in python-package-skeleton, I agree to the following terms:

-* The contribution included in this request (and any subsequent revisions or versions of it) is being made under the same license as the python-package-skeleton project (the Affero GPL v3, or any subsequent version of that license if adopted by python-package-skeleton).
-* My contribution may perpetually be included in and distributed with python-package-skeleton; submitting this pull request grants a perpetual, global, unlimited license for it to be used and distributed under the terms of python-package-skeleton's license.
-* I have the legal power and rights to agree to these terms.